-A student may withdraw from all of his/her classes, thereby withdrawing from the college through the last day of the ninth week of instruction (or 50 percent of a term\, whichever is less) online or in person with the Admissions and Records office.
+A student may withdraw from all of his/her classes, thereby withdrawing from the college through the last day of the ninth week of instruction (or 50 percent of a term, whichever is less) online or in person with the Admissions and Records office.
 The student may also mail or fax a signed letter of request postmarked by the 50 percent point to completely withdraw from his/her classes to the Admissions and Records Office (please include student identification and date of birth).
-Students are encouraged to discuss complete class withdrawals with an academic counselor.
-Upon submission of a withdrawal form, the student will be withdrawn from all of his/her classes and an entry of "W" will be recorded for each class in which the student was enrolled.
+Students are encouraged to discuss complete class withdrawal form, the student will be withdrawn from all of his/her classes and an entry of "W" will be recorded for each class in which the student was enrolled.
 The "Ws" will not be used in calculating grade point averages, but excessive "Ws" will be used as factors in progress probation and dismissal procedures.